brettg98/vpc-detective/README.md

 ![VPC Detective Logo](images/vpcdetective.png)

 VPC Detective is a tool that helps AWS administrators get a comprehensive view of their VPC infrastructure across multiple AWS accounts and regions.
-It automatically collects VPC information and generates a markdown report for easy review.
+It automatically collects VPC information, detects VPC Flow Logs configurations, and generates a detailed markdown report for easy review and compliance monitoring.

 ## Features